TLDR

 Crew members report seeing Captain Winters in his dress uniform roaming the decks, particularly in the early morning hours.
 The main wheel in the pilot house has been observed moving entirely on its own despite the bridge being locked down and no one present.
 When Captain Mark Doty was filling out the captain's log one evening, alone in the quarters, he felt something tug firmly on his pant leg.
 During a later paranormal investigation, when Doty asked "Are you the one who tugged on my pants leg the other night?" the investigator's equipment went wild with activity.

 One former employee had a more dramatic encounter.
 Working alone in an office late one evening, he sensed he was being watched.
 Looking up from his paperwork, he found himself staring directly at Captain Ben Winters.
-The apparition remained visible for several seconds as the terrified employee sat paralyzed, unable to move or look away, before the ghost simply faded into nothing.
+The ghost remained visible for several seconds as the terrified employee sat paralyzed, unable to move or look away, before it simply faded into nothing.

 The Belle of Louisville was featured on an episode of Ghost Hunters in 2013, and the Louisville Ghost Hunters Society has conducted multiple investigations aboard the vessel.
-Passengers on regular cruises report disembodied voices, footsteps echoing through empty corridors, unexplained temperature drops, flickering lights, and the overwhelming sensation of being watched.
+Passengers on regular cruises report voices from empty corridors, footsteps echoing through passageways where no one is walking, sudden drops in temperature, flickering lights, and the overwhelming sensation of being watched.
 Many have captured strange orbs in their photographs during nighttime excursions.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.